Barman, Madhya Pradesh

 Barman is a town on the banks of the Narmada River in the Narsinghpur district of Madhya Pradesh, India.
 It is in the Mahakoshal region in the geographic center of India.Many ancient temples can be found here.
 Near to Barman town is Rajmarg national highway.

-Barman is surrounded by Bitli ki pahadi, one of the major hills in Narsinghpur district.

-Barman is education center for surrounding villagers.
+Barman is surrounded by Bitli Ki Pahadi, one of the major hills in Narsinghpur district.
+Barman is a center of education for its surrounding villages.

+Etymology

+The name Barman is derived from the Sanskrit word Brahman.
+Its origin is the Brahman Ghat on the nearby Narmada river, where Brahmin caste people performed their religious rituals.
+An alternate spelling of Barman village is Barbhan or Barmhan.

+Physiography

 Barman is situated 15 km from a small Town called Kareli.
 A square has been named as "Barman Chowk" in Kareli.